Whatiftherapy.com

 I aim to create a space that is grounded, respectful, and non-judgmental.
 I’m genuinely curious about how your mind works and how your experiences fit together.
 While many people with anxiety share common patterns, your experience is unique and deserves to be understood on its own terms.

 My approach is collaborative and structured.
-ERP is active, and progress happens through practice not just insight.
+ERP is active, and progress happens through active practice not just insight.
 I’ll help you move at a thoughtful, manageable pace while also encouraging you to gently stretch outside your comfort zone.
 Change is uncomfortable by nature, and you don’t have to do it alone.

 I don’t just offer coping strategies to get through anxious moments.
 I guide you through a clear, step-by-step process designed to help you face fear rather than organize your life around it, so you can spend less time managing anxiety and more time living in line with what matters to you.